Lightstreamer/Lightstreamer-example-StockList-client-ember/README.md

 var lsClient = new LightstreamerClient(protocolToUse + "//localhost:8080", "DEMO");
 ```
 in `lsClient.js` and change it accordingly.
-* Lightstreamer JS client, RequireJS, Ember.js (and all its dependencies) are currently hot-linked in the HTML page: you may want to replace them with a local version and/or upgrade ther version
+* RequireJS, Ember.js (and all its dependencies) are currently hot-linked in the HTML page: you may want to replace them with a local version and/or upgrade ther version

 The demo is now ready to be launched.